SemPruijs/pruijs.net/site.md

 ## Relaxed Legs

 A endless runner that I made on my own.
 I learned a few things that are important for game development.
 I worked on it alone from start to finish.
-I did the appstore connect uploading all on my own and I made my first Apple Tv and my first Mac application and uploaded them on the app store.
+I did the app store connect uploading all on my own and I made my first Apple Tv and my first Mac application and uploaded them on the app store.
 I really enjoyed seeing my app on the Apple tv because the screen is so much bigger than a phone.
 I didn't spent to much time on it because it was not a "new" concept but I did finish it to the end which felt very rewarding.

 [View on github](https://github.com/sempruijs/RelaxedLegs)